 When confronted with disclosures of harm to children, we will respond professionally and in the best interests of the child subjected to the alleged harm.
-Any and all disclosures must be acted upon.
-All staff and volunteers are to report their suspicions or disclosures immediately.
-Any person who has a suspicion of harm towards a child must keep reporting until they receive an appropriate response.
+All disclosures must be acted upon.
+All employees and volunteers are to report their suspicions or disclosures immediately.
+Any person who has a suspicion of harm towards a child must keep reporting until they receive an

-Our organisation will act upon all reporting with sensitivity and dignity towards the child, family and the person reporting and ensure that the person against who the allegation is made (if internal) is stood down pending a full investigation of the incident, by both internal and external investigators.
+Our organisation will act upon all reporting with sensitivity and dignity towards the child, Family and the person reporting and ensure that the person against who the allegation is made (if internal) is stood down pending a full investigation of the incident, by both internal and external investigators.